SirHesti/hsguard/GUIDE.md

 [ $rc -ge 99 ] && diemsg 99 "PANIC - Error [$rc] while hsguard testdb"
 [ $rc -gt 0 ]  && diemsg $rc "Error[$rc] while hsguard testdb"
 ```
 if you got a PANIC Error use the LOG-File to see what exactly happened.
 In this
 case i wish you 'good luck'.
-Hope this a concurrent access.
+Hope only a concurrent access.

 <a name="DATABASE">Check Database</a>